sk14-z/sk14-z/README.md

 </h1>

 <p align=center>
   Most of projects fall into the category of cli tool, game, or library.
-My primary languages are C, C++, and Java, but I have experience with lua, rust, and zig, and might even make a python or julia script every now and then.
+My primary languages are C, C++, and Java, but I have experience with lua, rust, and zig, and might even make a python julia script every now and then.
 Also, I make everything catppuccin.
 Other projects that cannot be found on my github or have been archived can be found on <a href=https://sk1-z.github.io/>my website</a>.
 Feel free to also checkout <a href=https://wakatime.com/@Skiz>my wakatime profile</a>.
 </p>

 <p align=center>